vnbcs/app-fmriprep/README.md

   ./main
   ```

-B
+B)
-  1) Alternatively, there is a command line interface useful for debugging.
+  Alternatively, there is a command line interface useful for debugging.

 ## Output

 This app outputs the completed fmriprep dir, along with some of the outputs mapped for the brainlife interface.
+There are two different apps that run this code, so based on the app run, it will affect the output (volume vs. surface output).

+The outputs will include a `bold.nii.gz`, `mask.nii.gz`, `regressors.tsv`, `t1.nii.gz`, and some html output for quality control.

 ### Dependencies